The Bankrate promise

 - Household services

 Medical payments coverage pays for medical expenses you incur if you are injured in an accident, regardless of fault.
 If you select this coverage, it follows you when you are walking, riding a bike, on public transportation, driving your own car or someone else’s or if you are a passenger.
-Like PIP, there is no deductible to pay for coverage.
+Like PIP, there is no deductible to pay for coverage but you have a coverage limit.
+Medical payments coverage is available in states where PIP is not offered.

 Full coverage car insurance

 With minimum liability coverage, you miss out on physical damage coverage for your own car.
 If you want the insurance company to pay for repairs to your car in a covered claim, consider full coverage car insurance.
-The national average cost of full coverage car insurance is $1,674 per year.
-However, your rate may be different based on your driving history, location and coverages and deductible selected.
+If your vehicle is financed or leased, you will likely be required to carry full coverage.
+The national average cost of full coverage car insurance is $1,771 per year.
+However, your rate may differ based on your driving history, location, coverage types, and selected deductibles.

-Collision insurance pays for the damage to your car caused by hitting another vehicle, object or piece of property, regardless of fault.
-A deductible will apply to this coverage, and is based on the deductible you select for the policy.
+Collision insurance pays for the damage to your car caused by hitting another vehicle or object, regardless of fault.
+A deductible will apply to this coverage and is based on the deductible you select for the policy.

 Comprehensive insurance, also called other-than-collision coverage, pays for the damage to your car not covered by collision.
 This includes: